top of page

 Can I order online?

-Seedlings will be available to pre-order starting in February.
+Seedlings will be available to pre-order starting in February/March.

 What forms of payment do you accept?

-On farm and at market, we accept cash, debit, credit, and more options through Square.
+At market, we accept cash, debit, credit, e-gift cards and more options through Square.
 We are also happy to accept an etransfer or cheque for any purchases.
-On self-serve days at the farm, we will accept cash and etransfer only, unless you catch us at a good moment to take a card.
+On the farm, we always accept cash, etransfer, and e-giftcard (let us know your gift card number to be charged); we can accept credit/debit on farm when we are available to help you in person.

-Etransfer is our preferred method of payment for online orders and CSA.
+Etransfer is our preferred method of payment for online orders.
 For your convenience you can also pay for your order through our webstore/invoice with a debit or credit card.
-For etransfer, cash, cheque, please select "Manual Payment" at checkout and pay us directly.
+For etransfer, cash, cheque, or e-giftcard please select "Manual Payment" at checkout and pay us directly.

 Etransfers can be sent to branching.path.farm@gmail.com (no password required on our end but if you need one use "veggies").